Portal A - 1st Floor, Suite 113

 Philadelphia, PA 19130

-This website has been developed to aid students, parents, teachers and the general public as they seek information on Philadelphia's 80 (includes Renaissance Charter Schools) charter schools.
+This website has been developed to aid students, parents, teachers and the general public as they seek information on Philadelphia's 86 brick-and-mortar charter schools.
 Viewers will find links to charter school websites, current and archived academic performance reports, demographic information, awards and recognition for individual schools many other items that will enable viewers to make informed decisions about their charter school choices.